EwoutCornette/EwoutCornette/README.md

 ## Portfolio of Ewout Cornette

-## Sofware Projects
+## Software Projects

-**Testing Framewor**
+**Testing Framework**
-A modular Flask-based framework for automating PCB functional tests, integrating PostgreSQL for data management, and using Pytest for automated testing.
+A Flask-based framework for automating PCB functional tests, integrating PostgreSQL for data management, and using Pytest for automated testing.

 - Implemented Ethernet communication for interacting with test equipment.
 - Created templates for equipment devices to streamline configuration and test the equiment.
 - Migrated the database from SQLite to PostgreSQL for improved scalability.
-- Applied design patterns (Factory, Singleton) for modularity, reusability, and extensibility.
+- Applied design patterns for modularity, reusability, and extensibility.
 - Used Flask Blueprints for a layered architecture, organizing the application into clear components.
-- Set up Git structure, issue tracking, and CI/CD pipelines with Jenkins for automated builds and deployment.
+- Started Git structure, issue tracking, and CI/CD pipelines with Jenkins for automated builds and deployment.
 - Started unit testing code with unittest and Pytest, with room for further improvement in coverage.

  **Power Test for 6kW Amplifier**